The NCTE Executive Committee reaffirmed this guideline in November 2012.

 Not as sensational, but perhaps more important, are the long range effects of censoring the rights of educators and students to self-select what they read and engage with.
-Schools have removed from libraries and classrooms and curricula have been changed when English teachers have avoided using or recommending works which might make members of the community uncomfortable or angry.
-Over the course of their schooling, many students are consequently “educated” in a school atmosphere hostile to free inquiry.
-And many teachers learn to emphasize their own safety rather than their students’ needs.
+Schools have removed texts from libraries and classrooms and curricula have been changed when English teachers have avoided using or recommending works which might make some members of the community uncomfortable or angry.
+Over the course of their schooling, many students are consequently “educated” in a system that is hostile to critical inquiry and dialogue.
+And many teachers and other school staff learn to emphasize their own sense of comfort and safety rather than their students’ needs.

 The material that follows is divided into two sections.
 The first on “The Right to Read” is addressed to parents and the community at large.
-The other section, “A Program of Action,” lists Council recommendations for establishing professional committees in every school to set up procedures for book selection, to work for community support, and to review complaints against any book or periodical.
+The other section, “A Program of Action,” lists Council recommendations for establishing professional committees in every school to set up procedures for book selection, to work for community support, and to review complaints against texts.

 The Right to Read

-An open letter to the citizens of our country from the National Council of Teachers of English:
+An open letter to our country from the National Council of Teachers of English:

 The right to read, like all rights guaranteed or implied within our constitutional tradition, can be used wisely or foolishly.
 In many ways, education is an effort to improve the quality of choices open to all students.
 But to deny the freedom of choice in fear that it may be unwisely used is to destroy the freedom itself.
 For this reason, we respect the right of individuals to be selective in their own reading.
 But for the same reason, we oppose efforts of individuals or groups to limit the freedom of choice of others or to impose their own standards or tastes upon the community at large.

 One of the foundations of a democratic society is the individual’s right to read, and also the individual’s right to freely choose what they would like to read.
 This right is based on an assumption that the educated possess judgment and understanding and can be trusted with the determination of their own actions.
 In effect, the reader is freed from the bonds of chance.
 The reader is not limited by birth, geographic location, or time, since reading allows meeting people, debating philosophies, and experiencing events far beyond the narrow confines of an individual’s own existence.

-In selecting books for reading by young people, English teachers consider the contribution which each work may make to the education of the reader, its aesthetic value, its honesty, its readability for a particular group of students, and its appeal to adolescents.
-English teachers, however, may use different works for different purposes.
-The criteria for choosing a work to be read by an entire class are somewhat different from the criteria for choosing works to be read by small groups.
+In selecting texts to read by young people, English teachers consider the contribution each work may make to the education of the reader, its aesthetic value, its honesty, its readability for a particular group of students, and its appeal to young children and adolescents.
+English teachers, however, may use different texts for different purposes.
+The criteria for choosing a text to be read by an entire class are somewhat different from the criteria for choosing texts to be read by small groups.

-For example, a teacher might select John Knowles’ A Separate Peace for reading by an entire class, partly because the book has received wide critical recognition, partly because it is relatively short and will keep the attention of many slow readers, and partly because it has proved popular with many students of widely differing abilities.
-The same teacher, faced with the responsibility of choosing or recommending books for several small groups of students, might select or recommend books as different as Nathaniel Hawthorne’s The Scarlet Letter, Jack Schaefer’s Shane, Alexander Solzhenitsyn’s One Day in the Life of Ivan Denisovitch, Marjane Satrapi’s Persepolis, Malcolm X’s The Autobiography of Malcolm X, Charles Dickens’s Great Expectations, Carlos Bulosan’s America Is in the Heart, or Paul Zindel’s The Pigman, depending upon the abilities and interests of the students in each group.
+For example, a teacher might select John Knowles’s A Separate Peace for reading by an entire class, partly because the book has received wide critical recognition, partly because it is relatively short and will keep the attention of many slower readers, and partly because it has proved popular with many students of widely differing skill sets.
+The same teacher, faced with the responsibility of choosing or recommending books for several small groups of students, might select or recommend books as different as Nathaniel Hawthorne’s The Scarlet Letter, Alexander Solzhenitsyn’s One Day in the Life of Ivan Denisovitch, Marjane Satrapi’s Persepolis, Malcolm X’s The Autobiography of Malcolm X, Charles Dickens’s Great Expectations, Carlos Bulosan’s America Is in the Heart, or Paul Zindel’s The Pigman, depending upon the skills and interests of the students in each group.

 And the criteria for suggesting books to individuals or for recommending something worth reading for a student who casually stops by after class are different from selecting material for a class or group.
-But the teacher selects texts, and also helps guide students to self-select them.
-Selection implies that a teacher is free to choose this or that work, depending upon the purpose to be achieved and the student or class in question, but a book selected this year may be ignored next year, and the reverse.
+As opposed to censoring, the teacher selects texts, and also helps guide students to self-select them.
+Selection implies that one is free to choose a text, depending upon the purpose to be achieved and the students or class in question, but a book selected this year may be ignored next year, and the reverse.
 Censorship implies that certain works are not open to selection, this year or any year.

 Wallace Stevens once wrote, “Literature is the better part of life.
-To this it seems inevitably necessary to add, provided life is the better part of literature.”
+To this it seems inevitably necessary to add / provided life is the better part of literature” (1957).
 Students and parents have the right to demand that education today keep students in touch with the reality of the world outside the classroom.
-Much of classic literature asks questions as valid and significant today as when the literature first appeared, questions like “What is the nature of humanity?”
+Many of our best literary works ask questions as valid and significant today as when the literature first appeared, questions like “What is the nature of humanity?”
 “Why do people praise individuality and practice conformity?”
-“What do people need for a good life?” and “What is the nature of the good person?”
-But youth is the age of revolt.
-To pretend otherwise is to ignore a reality made clear to young people and adults alike on television and radio, in newspapers and magazines.
-English teachers must be free to employ books, classic or contemporary, which do not lie to the young about the perilous but wondrous times we live in, books which talk of the fears, hopes, joys, and frustrations people experience, books about people not only as they are but as they can be.
-English teachers forced through the pressures of censorship to use only safe or antiseptic works are placed in the morally and intellectually untenable position of lying to their students about the nature and condition of mankind.
+“What do people need for a good life?” and “What is the nature of a good person?”
+English teachers must be free to employ books, classic or contemporary, which do not hide, or lie to the young, about the perilous but wondrous times we live in, books which talk of the fears, hopes, joys, and frustrations people experience, books about people not only as they are but as they can be.
+English teachers forced through the pressures of censorship to use only safe or antiseptic works are placed in the morally and intellectually untenable position of lying to their students about the nature and condition of humanity.

 The teacher must exercise care to select or recommend works for class reading and group discussion.
 One of the most important responsibilities of the English teacher is developing rapport and respect among students.
 Respect for the uniqueness and potential of the individual, an important facet of the study of literature, should be emphasized in the English class.
 One way rapport and respect can be developed is through encouraging the students themselves to explore and engage with texts of their own selection.
-Also, English classes should reflect the cultural contributions of many minority groups in the United States, just as they should acquaint students with diverse contributions by the many peoples of the world.
+Also, English classes should reflect the cultural contributions of minoritized groups in the United States, just as they should acquaint students with diverse contributions by the many peoples of the world.
 Finally, the teacher should be prepared to support and defend their classroom and students’ process in selecting and engaging with diverse texts against potential censorship and controversy.

 The Threat to Education